Lima Memorial Health System Logo

 • Not eating or drinking anything after the midnight prior to your procedure.

 • Temporarily stopping certain medicines, such as aspirin or other blood thinners.
-Do not stop taking any prescription medicines unless your provider tells you to stop.
+Do not stop taking any prescription medicines unless your surgeon tells you to stop.

 After the Procedure